 Numbered or bulleted list – After the intro comes your list.
 This should either be numbered or bulleted for it to be scanned easily.
 If you do split your list into categories, try including keywords in your category titles – for example, trending dog videos on TikTok.
 If you have a shorter list, try including images for each item, if it is a long list you can use images to break up the copy.

 Conclusion – Lastly finish the post with a conclusion, explain how this can relate to your business offering or product and add a call to action.

 “What is” blogs are informational posts that answer a question.
 Although this type of post can be a good way to show that you are an expert on a specific topic, this content usually gains the worst click-through rates because readers are usually looking for a simple answer.
 Therefore, you need to choose this type of layout carefully when writing content because many users will find their answer in Google’s ‘quick answer’ box or in the first result.

 If you do decide to use the ‘what is’ layout, it’s best to pick a more complex question to build your post around.

 What should you include in your ‘what is’ post…

 Title – What is XXX?

 Introduction – A short introduction should highlight why someone may want to know more about this particular topic.

-Topic – In this section you will need to directly answer the question.
-The more concise and direct your answer is, the more chance it will have in showing in the quick answer box.
+Topic – In this section, you will need to directly answer the question.
+The more concise and direct your answer is, the more chance it will have of showing in the quick answer box.
 The reader should also be able to scan your post quickly and gain the answer they were looking for.

-Conclusion – At the end of the post provide a summary on what the reader has learnt and how they can apply this.
+Conclusion – At the end of the post provide a summary of what the reader has learnt and how they can apply this.
 You could also link this to a service you offer.